lucasmelin/key-rotator/README.md

 ## Usage

-1. Clone the repository and navigate to the project directory.
+1. Navigate to the directory containing your YAML configuration file.

 2. Ensure you have the `GITHUB_TOKEN` environment variable set: